mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group, it is possible to pre-publish initialization keys that provide some public information about a user or group.
 UserInitKey messages provide information about a potential group member, that a group member can use to add this user to a group asynchronously.
-GroupInitKey messages provide information about a group that a new user can use to join the group without any of the existing members of the group being online.

-## UserInitKey

 A UserInitKey object specifies what ciphersuites a client supports, as well as providing public keys that the client can use for key